raganmd/touchdesigner-hueControl/README.md

 ## Use and Installation
 The steps below cover a typical installation and use of the `hueControl` TOX.

-1. Download the `hueControl` TOX file from the releases page of this repository.
+1. Download the `hueControl` TOX file from the [releases page of this repository](https://github.com/raganmd/touchdesigner-hueControl/releases).
+Be sure to download the `TDHueControl.tox
+`.
 Drop the TOX into your network.
 2. Locate and add your bridge IP address - input this IP address into the `Bridgeip` parameter for the TOX.
 3. Click the `Link to Bridge` parameter on the TOX.
-This will prompt you to click the link button on your birdge before clicking `Continue` in TouchDesigner.
+This will prompt you to click the link button on your bridge before clicking `Continue` in TouchDesigner.
 4. Click `Initialize Lights` to fetch a list of all of the lights currently configured with your Hue Bridge.
 5. Update and control your Hue Lights.